SundayMoments/WEBP_Converter/README.md

 -a, -n, -f, and -l are optional flags.
 If you do not include -d before your directory, then it will output argument help.
 ## Features
-- Apply a custom name to the new files
+- Apply a custom name to converted files
-- Search all sub directories for mass conversion
+- Search all sub directories for .webp files to convert
-- Place the .webp files in a custom folder
+- Place the .webp files in a folder with a custom name

 ## Flag Tips
 ### -f Custom Folder Name